mohae/cjsn/README.md

 Comment sequences are not matched if they occur within double-quotes, `" "`.

 ## Usage
-Ersatzjson's `Unmarshal` has the same signature as `json.Unmarshal()`.
+cjsn's `Unmarshal` has the same signature as `json.Unmarshal`; it wraps `encoding/json`'s Unmarshal.
+When unmarshaling, the JSON first has it's comments elided.
+Once cleaned, it is unmarshalled via `encoding/json`'s `Unmarshal`.

 Import:

-    import ej "github.com/mohae/ersatzjson"
+    import "github.com/mohae/cjsn"

-The `ej` is optional, I use it because I'm lazy.

 Unmarshal:

     var data MyStruct
-    err := js.Unmarshal(jsonBlob, &data)
+    err := cjsn.Unmarshal(jsonBlob, &data)
     if err != nil {
         log.Error(err)
         return